LogicalTrust/BurpExifToolScanner/README.md

 # BurpExifToolScanner
 This Burp extension reads metadata from various filetypes (JPEG, PNG, PDF, DOC, XLS and much more) using ExifTool.
 Results are presented as Passive scan issues and Message editor tabs.

-Requirements:
-* ExifTool installed and added to PATH (on Linux and Mac)

-Windows binary (10.67) is embedded into the extension.
+Windows, Linux and macOS binaries (10.67) are embedded into the extension.
+Another versions can by used by putting them in the system path.

 ![screen 3](https://raw.githubusercontent.com/LogicalTrust/materials/master/burp-exiftoolscanner/3.png)
 ![screen 1](https://raw.githubusercontent.com/LogicalTrust/materials/master/burp-exiftoolscanner/1.png)